tg-sec/dvna/Task_Report/docs/setting_up_vms.md

 export MYSQL_PORT=3306
 ```

+This script is executed through the pipeline in the 'Deploy to App Server' stage.

 ### Configuring SSH Access

 For Jenkins to be able to perform operations and copy application files onto the on the Production VM, `ssh` configuration was required to allow the _Jenkins User_ to log on to the Production VM.
-For the same, the following commands can be run on the Jenkins VM:
+For the same, I switched to the _Jenkins User_, creates a pair of SSH keys (an extensive article about how user authentication works in SSH with public keys can be found [here](https://www.digitalocean.com/community/tutorials/understanding-the-ssh-encryption-and-connection-process)) and placed the public key in the Production VM:

 * Switching to Jenkins User